-In 2008-09, the rate of successful test reporting remained at the high levels of 2007-08.
-However, around ten percent of the potentially-tested population of students was not tested (due in large part to students arriving at school after testing or leaving a school before testing, or to students being sick or absent during the testing period), so it is important to gauge whether the students whose test scores were successfully reported are comparable to the overall population of students enrolled in the scholarship program at any time during 2008-09.
+In 2009-10, the rate of successful test reporting remained at the high levels of previous years.
+However, around eight percent of the potentially-tested population of students was not tested (due in large part to students arriving at school after testing or leaving a school before testing, or to students being sick or absent during the testing period), so it is important to gauge whether the students whose test scores were successfully reported are comparable to the overall population of students enrolled in the scholarship program at any time during 2009-10.

 As can be seen from the accompanying figure, there is evidence that students whose test scores were successfully reported are modestly more advantaged than other program participants whose scores were not successfully reported, based on data from the families' scholarship applications.
-Students whose scores were successfully reported come from families with somewhat higher incomes, with parents more likely to be married, and are more likely to be white, than are students whose scores were not successfully reported, for whatever reason.
-These differences may have been expected, as there exists strong evidence from national datasets such as the National Education Longitudinal Study that less advantaged families tend to be more transient, and are therefore perhaps more likely to have missed testing because they changed schools.
-That said, these differences underscore the importance both (1) of obtaining as full a collection of test score data as possible, and (2) of measuring student test score gains.
+Students whose scores were successfully reported come from families with somewhat higher incomes, with parents considerably more likely to be married, and are more likely to be white, than are students whose scores were not successfully reported, for whatever reason.
+These differences may have been expected, as highly transient students are likely to be less advantaged, and are more likely to have not been tested because they changed schools.
+However, even among students who were still in the school at the time of testing, those missing score reports tend to be less advantaged (with family incomes eight percent lower), with unmarried parents (23 percent married versus 41 percent married), nonwhite (19 percent white versus 23 percent white), and male (52 percent male versus 49 percent male.)
+These differences therefore underscore the importance both (1) of obtaining as full a collection of test score data as possible, and (2) of measuring student test score gains.
+It is not obvious that students with missing test scores would have had higher or lower gain scores than those with test scores available.
+It is also important to note that while public school records do not include data on family income or parental marital status, we observe that those missing public school test scores are also more likely to be nonwhite and eligible for free or reduced price lunches.